-In 2011, the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2012, the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 2 potential sources of contamination identified for this system with a moderate susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp
+There are no potential sources of contamination identified for this system.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp that our drinking water meets all Federal and State requirements.

-We are pleased to report that our drinking water meets all federal and state requirements.
+We are pleased to report that our drinking water